ovh/cds/docs/content/introduction/concepts/_index.md

 ### A Project

-A project contains workflows, applications, pipelines and environments and can be linked to platforms
+A project represents an organisation, it contains workflows, applications, pipelines and environments.
+It can be linked to platforms

 ### A Platform

-A platform represent a link between CDS and another external platform (Kafka, Openstack)
+A platform represents a link between CDS and another external platform (Kafka, Openstack)